A short introduction

 Every sailor leaves 4/5(n-1) coconuts of a pile of n coconuts.
 This results in an awful formula for the complete process (because every time one coconut must be taken away to make the pile divisible by 5):

-4/5(4/5(4/5(4/5(4/5(4/5(p-1)-1)-1)-1)-1)-1), where p is the number of coconuts in the original pile, must be a whole number.
+r = 1/5(4/5(4/5(4/5(4/5(4/5(p-1)-1)-1)-1)-1)-1), where p is the number of coconuts in the original pile, and r is the number of coconuts each sailor gets at the final division (which must be a whole number).

 The smallest (p+4) for which the above holds, is 56.
-So there were p=56-4=15621 coconuts in the original pile.
+So, there were p = 56-4 = 15621 coconuts in the original pile.

-back to the puzzle
+Back to the puzzle